- Government Affairs Manager

 - Ability to speak Spanish or other languages a plus.

-Salary is based on experience; please include desired range in cover letter.
+Salary: $72,000 - $92,000, depending on experience.
 Our competitive benefits package includes family medical, dental and vision insurance; 401(k) plan with 3% employer contribution after six months of employment; flexible spending account; life insurance; and paid time off at the end of December in addition to paid vacation.

 We are looking for committed, enthusiastic people with a sense of humor to join our organizing team!
 Main Street Alliance is committed to equal opportunity, and are considering applicants of all races, gender, ages, sexual orientations, national origins, ethnicities, religion, and abilities.
 We urge people of color, and experienced organizers and activists of all backgrounds, to apply.